dfelinto/blender-manual/manual/modeling/curves/properties/geometry.rst

    The custom profile widget.

-This widget allows the creation of a user-defined profile with more complexity than with the single profile parameter.
+This :ref:`ui-curve-widget` allows the creation of a user-defined profile with more complexity than with the single profile parameter.
 The modal tool allows toggling the custom profile, but the shape of the profile is only editable in the options panel after the operation is confirmed.